somethingdarker: (Default)

 [personal profile] somethingdarker

 Most financial crimes that have too few fragments for their own post can be found here: Potential Titles: Money - Dubiously Legal [category].
-I'm not going to duplicate them because I'll loose track of what's where.
+That's mostly because I created that category first.
+I'm not going to try to duplicate them because I'll loose track of what's where and probably only update one category the next time I have a snippet.
 Once those words have their own posts, I'll put them in both places.

-Crimes of deceit may be found here: Potential Titles: Deceit and Trickery [category].
+Crimes of deceit may also be found here: Potential Titles: Deceit and Trickery [category].

 Many acts and tools of violence can be found in the posts about war/combat and weapons: Potential Titles: War/Combat/Military - Activities [category], Potential Titles: War/Combat/Military Adjacent [category], and Potential Titles: Weapons, Armor, and Adjacent [category].